Hooper (coachbuilder): End of production

 Rolls-Royce, and their subsidiary, Bentley, became the main supplier of rolling chassis for the coachbuilding trade.
 Hooper's management decided to end production of coachbuilt bodies after Rolls-Royce's plans to cease series production of separate-chassis cars and use unibody construction exclusively became known to them in 1958.
 Their showroom at St. James's Street closed down at the end of September that year.
 Production at Daimler, Hooper's in-group chassis supplier, fell to 110 Daimler SP250 sports cars in 1959, with no saloons or limousines being built that year.

 Hooper exhibited their coachbuilt cars for the last time at the 1959 Earls Court Motor Show.
 Four cars were on the stand: a close-coupled saloon based on a SP250 chassis, two Rolls-Royces, and a Bentley S2.
 In addition to being the only Hooper-bodied S2, and being built on BC1AR, the first S2 Continental chassis, the Bentley had the last bespoke body Hooper built, number 10294.
 It was finished in October 1959.

 At the end of 1959, BSA transferred the remaining business to a new entity, Hooper (Motor Services) Ltd, which acted as a sales and service company.
 In 1970 the company became a Rolls-Royce distributor.

 Revival

+In October 1981 Hooper & Co.(coachbuilders) Ltd was purchased by Australian businessman and former racing driver Colin Hyams from Sir Gerald Glover lawyer /Trustee for the late Sir Bernard and Lady Docker.

+Hyams invested over £1.5 million in returning the company to its original roots as a authorised coach builder for Rolls Royce and Bentley motors including a authorised sales and service Dealership for Rolls-Royce and Bentley Motorcars.

-In 1988 used Rolls-Royces and special rates for servicing them were offered by "authorised Rolls-Royce and Bentley dealers" Hooper & Co (Coachbuilders) Limited of Clabon Works, Kimberley Road, London NW 7SH and in addition they offered these special coachbuilt motor cars:
+Hooper & Co.continued to remain at Clabon Works, Kimberley Road, London NW 7SH since 1959. and in addition they offered these special coachbuilt motor cars: